JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 We need to have a Kotlin compiler on our machines.
 The
-[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial explains that step in details.
+[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial explains the steps in detail.
 Let's assume we have a console, where the `kotlinc-native`, `cinterop`, and `klib` commands are available.

 ## Working with C strings